-My recent fabulous first trip to Japan – where green tea was EVERYWHERE and in everything – got me pondering why exactly Japanese green tea is regarded as good for you.
+During my recent fabulous first trip to Japan, I found that green tea was EVERYWHERE and in everything.
+And that got me pondering why exactly Japanese green tea is regarded as good for you.
 Does green tea’s reputation really stand up to all the health hype?
 So I’ve looked at some of the most recent scientific papers (so you don’t have to!), and summarised it all for you here.
 And while I was at it, I found out how to make a proper cup of matcha, and I’ve come up with recipes for Iced Matcha Shake, Matcha Latte, and Matcha Affogato, which I’ve included here too.
 You’re welcome!

 THE SCIENCE BIT

 o Nutrients in green (and black) tea

 o Can green tea help prevent or treat some specific health conditions?

 o Can green tea help with weight loss and management?

 o Can green tea help control type 2 diabetes and blood sugar?

 o Can green tea help prevent heart disease and reduce cholesterol and blood pressure?